Serious Commitment

 Centre(s)

-As soon as L4B-participation is activated, the question that emerges is what am I risking and what gains or losses are likely.
-Risking for gain will buttress my involvement—if it is within my risk tolerance.
-Losses here may be tangible like cash or goods, or take the form of wasted time and energy or opportunity cost.
+As soon as L4B-participation is activated, questions emerge like "what am I risking?" and "what gains or losses are likely?.
+Risking for gain will buttress my involvement—if potential losses are within my risk tolerance.
+Losses may be tangible like cash or goods, social like status or reputation, or personal like wasted time or energy and lost opportunities.
 Gains too can be tangible or intangible in the form of expanding contacts, feeling good, maintaining integrity, and self-esteem.

 Dynamic Duality: Risking generates two polarized but connected Centres in the Tree: L5S and L5P.